The Bee Sting

 by Charlotte Wood

 This is the seventh novel by the Australian writer, Charlotte Wood.
 The first novel of Wood’s I read was the multi-award winning The Natural Way of Things, a very disturbing, harsh and political novel.
 But brilliant.
 I eagerly awaited the next – a lighter, funnier novel but with a tough ironic bite, called The Weekend with five elderly woman as main characters.
-I was disappointed but most readers were not … Read more »
+I was disappointed but most readers were … Read more »

 Lessons in Chemistry